Windows & doors

 - overall window Energy Rating (ER) includes heat flow, air tightness, and solar gain; a higher ER is better;

-- spacers are the material that separates the panes when making a sealed glass unit; low-conductivity spacers keep the glass around the edges of the window warmer, reduce condensation, and improve energy performance;
+- spacers are the material that separates the panes when making a sealed glass unit; low-conductivity (warm edge) spacers keep the glass around the edges of the window warmer, reduce condensation, and improve energy performance;

 - warranties differ from supplier to supplier and window to window; compare before you purchase.